nothke/shakedown-docs/README.md

 - All assets not related to cars and tracks have been moved to `res/core` to prevent duplicate loading in case cars or tracks have their own non-gltf assets.
 - Modding:
   - Maps:
-    - Maps now support multiple splat materials
+    - Maps now support multiple splat material sets
     - Per-surface particle parameters.
 Can customize kick and trail particle colors and trail lifetime.
     - Surface parameters can now be edited live in-game through the dev window
     - Added more errors that should catch incorrect splat and surface setups
     - Game now crashes intentionally when track model file is not found.
 Previously it would load and the car would just fall through the empty void.
     - `tree` is no longer a supported object tag for removing collisions, since objects named `street` would become false positives.
 Now `nocol` is used exclusively.
+    - All materials containing `colproxy` in the name are now become collision-only objects.
+Previously there was only one `colproxy` material.
+This allows combining with other tags like `sft`.
   - Cars:
     - Lights materials are no longer required to be the same as body material, they can have their own materials and textures now
     - `_windows` is no longer a special object, any object with alpha blended material will be treated as a window-like.